 In the summer of 2006, Kerri was laid-off from her job.
 While sipping a glass of vanilla cinnamon mead made by Brad, she thought, “Why not try to sell this?”
 It was then that the three decided to take their mead making to the next level.
 In the spring of 2008, Brad too fell victim to layoffs, and the three worked night and day to prepare for their opening.
 After nearly two years since its inception, B. Nektar finally opened it’s doors on August 2, 2008 (National Mead Day).

-B. Nektar was the first meadery to join the ranks on the top 100 best breweries in the world by Ratebeer.com, and has remained there since 2013.
+B. Nektar was the first meadery to join the ranks on the top 100 best breweries in the world by Ratebeer.com.

 Proud of this story as they may be, they put a lot of effort into not taking themselves too seriously.